 The clock is ticking.
 We are making progress towards our target of £300,000

 We have some inspiring, dynamic and innovative partners behind this project and the school and students are doing all that they can.
-The big push now is to raise the final £300,000 from our local community by February 2025.
-We have already raised over £140,000.
+The big push now is to raise the final £300,000 from our local community.
+We have already raised over £187,000.

 It’s a huge task, but we hope that you’ll be able to give generously.
 We have a number of opportunities at different levels and would love the opportunity to talk to you about how you could help fund a Hall for All.